 Yes.
 It is a requirement of the National Law that the suburb and postcode of your principal place of practice is published on the national register.
-A form is available if you believe that publishing information about you on the public register would pose a serious risk to your health or safety as a medical practitioner.
+A form is available if you believe that publishing information about you on the public register would pose a serious risk to your health or safety.
 The Medical Board will consider each application individually.

-Yes, when renewing online you can also participate in a Health Workforce Australia survey.
+Yes, when renewing online you can also participate in a health workforce survey.
 Your survey responses will help inform workforce planning and provide a comprehensive profile of Australia’s current medical practitioner workforce.

 Please check that your details on the national register are correct.
 Use the secure online services to make sure Ahpra has your current contact information, including email and mobile, to receive renewal reminders.